 Diligent efforts are made to arrange for those scholars who cannot modify their employment schedules.
 However, evening and weekend accommodations are not guaranteed.
 In these special circumstances, scholars are approved to attend internships during unconventional hours such as evenings/weekends (flexible schedule) under the supervision of an approved task or clinical supervisor).
-The agency hours of service may vary, as may the type of services have delivered.
+The agency hours of service may vary, as may the type of services delivered.
 To date, there are some approved sites that offer night or weekend hours.
 However, these are few, and under no circumstance will the educational objectives of the curriculum be compromised for a non-traditional placement.
 Hours may not be carried over from one semester to another.

-The scheduled days of internship are determined by the agency and the scholar.
+The scheduled days of the internship are determined by the agency and the scholar.
 The scholar is under the supervision of an experienced specialized level social work supervisor who has experience on a specialized level.
-The weekly field seminar is on campus with faculty instructors; so, the scholars can learn to interpret their experiences and can learn to apply sound principles and methods of social work to their social work practice.
+The weekly practicum seminar is on campus with faculty instructors; so, the scholars can learn to interpret their experiences and can learn to apply sound principles and methods of social work to their social work practice.

 Requirement for Graduation

-Objectives of Field Instruction
+Objectives of Practicum Instruction

 - Demonstrate Ethical and Professional Behavior.